burning-laboratory/unity-objects-pool/Assets/GoToApps/ObjectsPool/Docs/English/Markdown/[EN] PoolManager.md

 - **`Pool Parent Transform (Transform)`** - The parent object of the pool objects.

+- **`Create Oversize Prefabs`** - Specifies whether to create additional game objects if the pool is empty at the time of the request for the game object.

 - **`Dont Destroy On Load (bool)`** - The flag responsible for marking the `DontDestroyOnLoad` object.
 When the scene is restarted, the duplicate object will be deleted.